tonghuikang/sutd-term4/OPTI/wk2-simplex.md

 # Simplex Algorithm

+(IN THE SUMMARY - ELABORATE WHAT IS CANONICAL FORM)

-There are two phases of the simplex algorithm.
+There are two phases of the Simplex algorithm.
 Phase I requires the use of Phase II algorithm.

-TODO - code an algorithm for Simplex?

-**PHASE I** - Transforming the standard form to the **canonical form**
+**PHASE I** - Transforming the **standard form** to the **canonical form**

   - (**Artificial** variables would have been added to create a standard form of the linear problem.
-For the sake of sanity, please make sure that the rows of A is linearly independent)
+To , please make sure that the rows of A are already linearly independent.
+If the rows of A are not linearly independent, there might be redundant constraints, or there is no feasible solution.)
 $$
 max\left\{ cx | A\vec{x} = \vec{b} \geq \vec{0}, \vec{x} \geq 0 \right\}
 $$